DKXLY/dkxly/README.md

        alt="snake" /></a>
 </div>

-„Confusion is part of Programming“ - literally everyone ever
+„Confusion is a part of programming.“ - literally everyone ever